Inside our private treatment rooms:

 Thai Bodywork aka Thai Yoga Therapy

-Sam Dart, LMT has studied with Lise for several years, recently completed her beginning and intermediate course of training and studies Reusi Dat Ton with David Wells.
+Sam Dart, LMT has studied with Lise for several years, recently completed her beginning and intermediate basic course of training and studies Reusi Dat Ton with David Wells.
 Sam also practices other massage techniques- including but not limited to: Structural Integration.

 Clients remain clothed in a Thai Bodywork session Suggest wearing loose pants and baggy top so that your practitioner is able to apply herbal compresses and use other tools when appropriate.